 Suddenly a verse from Bible Club flashed through his mind.
 It was a short one, but very important.
-I will never leave you.
-One word for each finger of his hand, the teacher had told them.
-He felt much better as he remembered that Jesus had spoken those words to His followers.
-Brent knew that since he had accepted Jesus as his Savior, those words from the Bible were for him, too.
-He stretched his hand and lifted a finger for each word of the verse.
+God had said in His Word that He would never leave him alone.
+Jesus had told His disciples that, too.
+Brent knew that since he had accepted Jesus as his Savior, those words from the Bible were for him, as well!

 “Hey, boy, you still with me?
 You okay?”

 Suddenly he realized that the animal was moving toward him.
 He finally decided to take a chance.
 He inched forward as well, speaking calmly.
 His hand met the soft furry side of the animal.
 It was a dog.
 He drew back but the dog didn’t snap at him.
 He petted the animal’s side.

 “You’re a collie.”
 His hand explored slowly.
 “Kind of small or are you just thin?
 Have you been on the road a while?”
 His hand came to the collie’s neck.